Frequently Asked Questions

 12. Is an interview required as part of the admission process?

-The Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, and Social areas do conduct interviews as part of their applicant evaluation process.
+The Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, Social, and Social and Affective Neuroscience areas do conduct interviews as part of their applicant evaluation process.

 13. Must I have been a psychology major to be eligible to apply?